SAP-samples/partner-reference-application/Tutorials/31-Guided-Tour-ERP-Integration.md

 3. In the Poetry Slams application, an empty list is displayed.

-4. To create sample data for mutable data, such as poetry slams, visitors, and visits, click the button *Generate Sample Data* and refresh the list.
+4. To create sample data for mutable data, such as poetry slams, visitors, and visits, choose *Generate Sample Data*.
 As a result, multiple poetry slams are listed: Some are still in preparation and have not been released yet while others are already published.
-    > Note: If you click the *Generate Sample Data* button again, the sample data is set to the default values.
+    > Note: If you choose *Generate Sample Data* again, the sample data is set to the default values.

 5. To view the details of a poetry slam, choose one that is neither canceled nor in draft mode.